ABS Labour Force

 National, State and Territory Skill Shortage Lists

-Listings of current shortages in each state and territory, and at national level, based on the Department of Education, Skills and Employment's skill shortage research program, which covers around 130 highly skilled occupations.
+Listings of current shortages in each state and territory, and at national level, based on the National Skills Commission's skill shortage research program, which covers around 130 highly skilled occupations.

 Occupational Skill Shortage Reports